If you sit a lot at work, I have a couple of quick exercises that will help you alleviate your neck and shoulder

 1. Laced Fingers and Arms Back

 Sit nice and tall, interlace your fingers behind your back, and then raise your arms slowly.
 With a smooth, controlled movement, hold the end position for a second or two and then lower to the starting position.

 With this exercise, we are stretching out the front of the shoulder, which tends to be tight, leading to neck and shoulder pain.
 We are also working on the midback muscles, which are often weak, causing neck and back pain.
-If you find it difficult to do the exercise in a sitting position, you can go through the movement in standing position.
+If you find it difficult to do the exercise in a sitting position, you can go through the motions in a standing position.

 Go through one set of 5 repetitions, holding the end position for a second or two.